ac-93/tactile_gym_servo_control/README.md

 ### Learning ###

 This section implements supervised deep learning methods for predicting the pose of the tactile sensors based on the tactile image gathered during data collection.
 Pose is encoded and decoded for accurate NN prediction, this uses normalisation for position and  sine/cosine encoding for rotation.
 Details of this can be found in ```learning/learning_utils.py```.
-Data must be collected prior to running these commands.

 Image processing and augmentations are used for more robust learning.
 To visualise the effects of these run